Raj Vardhman is a tech expert and the Chief Tech Strategist at TechJury.net, where he leads the rese... | See full bio

 Tumblr was one of the first social media platforms accused of being used as a means for Russian agents to influence the US elections of 2016.
 Afterward, the accusations spread to Facebook, Twitter, and many other networks.
 The investigation is still undergoing, but it is a general belief that the Russians did meddle in the elections.

-27. 43% of US internet users between the ages of 18 to 24 years old use Tumblr.
+26. Forty percent of Tumblr users are between the ages of 18 to 25.

 Tumblr seems to be popular among upper-middle-class US citizens, as 25% of those who belong to this income class and use the internet and earn $80,000-100,000 per year use the social network.